Autogenesis: A Self-Evolving Agent Protocol: Comparison with Other Protocols

 \subsection{General and Ecosystem}

-\textbf{Model-Agnostic}: This dimension captures whether the protocol can work across different LLM backends and providers.
-Autogenesis is model-agnostic by design via a unified model interface layer.
-A2A and MCP are also broadly model-agnostic as they define interaction standards rather than binding to a specific model.
+\textbf{Model-Agnostic.} This dimension assesses whether a protocol can operate across different LLM backends and providers. \projectname is model-agnostic by design through a unified model interface layer.
+A2A and MCP are also broadly model-agnostic because they define interaction standards rather than binding the protocol to a specific model.

-\textbf{Scalability}: Scalability reflects how coordination and discovery behave as the number of components grows.
-Autogenesis supports scalable management by treating heterogeneous components as registry-governed resources with retrieval mechanisms, enabling efficient lookup and controlled orchestration.
-A2A may face coordination overhead as interactions densify in large multi-agent settings.
-MCP standardizes tool interfaces but may still rely on application-level orchestration for large tool/resource sets.
+\textbf{Scalability.} Scalability characterizes how coordination and discovery behave as the number of components increases. \projectname supports scalable management by treating heterogeneous components as registry-governed resources with retrieval mechanisms, enabling efficient lookup and controlled orchestration.
+A2A may incur increasing coordination overhead as interactions become denser in large multi-agent settings.
+MCP standardizes tool interfaces but may still require application-level orchestration for large tool or resource sets.

-\textbf{Open Ecosystem}: Open ecosystem support refers to whether the protocol can enable a reusable ecosystem of interoperable components.
-Autogenesis provides a full protocol stack for managing, evolving, and auditing agentic components, which supports component sharing and safe integration.
-A2A and MCP offer partial ecosystem enablement focused on interoperability or tool interfaces, typically requiring additional layers for evolution-ready management.
+\textbf{Open Ecosystem.} Open ecosystem support refers to whether a protocol can enable reusable and interoperable components. \projectname provides a protocol stack for managing, evolving, and auditing agentic components, which supports component sharing and safe integration.
+A2A and MCP provide partial ecosystem support through interoperability and tool interface standardization, but they typically require additional layers for evolution-ready resource management.